Help to Buy: ISA

 - When you have found a property to purchase and received your mortgage offer there are four steps to complete to claim your bonus:

 - Request to close your Ulster Bank Help to Buy: ISA.
-You can do this in branch, over the phone or in writing.
+You can do this in branch or in writing.
 Do not withdraw your savings before the account is closed as the bonus will be calculated on your closing balance.

 - You will receive a Closing Document within 7 days of the account being closed.